Disney’s Animal Kingdom Quick Service Dining Guide

 And this is also where you pick up the infamous theme park corn on the cob.

 It’s one of my favorite treats in the park.
-The corn comes off the grill and has this wonderful butter flavor with a bit of spicy kick.
+The corn comes off the grill and has this wonderful butter flavor with a spicy kick.

 Make sure to pack your floss, but it’s so worth it!